Tadhg O'Connor: Inter-provincial

 O'Connor also lined out with Munster in the inter-provincial hurling championship where he played alongside his championship rivals from other counties.
 He first played for his province in 1973 as Munster were defeated by arch-rivals Leinster.
 It was a similar story in 1974 as Leinster retained the title.
-Two years late rin 1976 O'Connor captured his first Railway Cup medal as Munster stopped a Leinster six in-a-row.
-Defeat was O'Connor's lot again in 1980, however, he collected a second winners' medal in the competition in 1981.
+Two years later, in 1976, O'Connor captured his first Railway Cup medal as Munster stopped a Leinster six in-a-row.
+Defeat was O'Connor's lot again in 1980; however, he collected a second winners' medal in the competition in 1981.